Bread of Life. Living Water. Light of the World. Good Shepherd. The Vine. The Lamb. These are several well-known biblical metaphors for Jesus.

 Now, since the early days of Christianity, Jesus has been thought to be the Tree of Life described in Revelation 22:2.
 So the image of Jesus as tree (or his cross as tree, he its fruit) has been developed by theologians and artists over the course of many centuries, especially in connection to the Crucifixion.
 We saw an example of this last week in Anthony Falbo’s It Is Finished, a painting in which Christ is shown crucified on—as it so happens—an apple tree.

-This poem, however, makes no explicit reference to the Crucifixion, nor does it, despite its naming the species apple, mention the tree in the Garden of Eden that occasioned the fall of humanity.
-Though these associations will probably arise in the minds of Christian audiences and are not necessarily meant to be suppressed, the main emphasis here is on the speaker’s sensory engagement with this tree—beholding its magnificent stature and lushness, sitting in the coolness of its shade, indulging in its sweet, crisp fruit.
+This poem, however, makes no explicit reference to the Crucifixion, nor does it mention the tree in the Garden of Eden that occasioned the fall of humanity.
+Though these associations are welcome, the main emphasis here is on the speaker’s sensory engagement with this tree—beholding its magnificent stature and lushness, sitting in the coolness of its shade, indulging in its sweet, crisp fruit.
 It’s a love poem—not nearly as racy as the one that inspired it, but an ode, nonetheless, to Christ’s beauty, his glory, his truth, and to the pleasure he gives.

 “Jesus Christ the Apple Tree” is traditionally sung as a Christmas carol, the reason probably being that Twelfth Night was when farmers in Britain, from medieval times up until the eighteenth century, would sing and drink to the health of their apple trees—a ritual known as wassailing.
-But to me this song is more appropriate for spring- or early falltime, when apple trees are full of life in the form of either blooms or fruit, corroborating the poet’s analogy.
-Choirs need not wait until December to dust off this piece for performance, for its lyrics are timely at present, when apple trees are in the public mind and are enjoyed to their fullest extent.
+But in contemporary times, the song, I propose, seems more appropriate for spring- or early falltime, when apple trees are full of life in the form of either blooms or fruit, corroborating the poet’s analogy.
+Choirs need not wait until December to dust off this piece for performance!